 Bidding contractors may also be more inclined to submit a bid for projects that are receiving blind bids to award contracts because they think it discourages corruption and favoritism.

-When blind bidding is enabled in Procore, the actual bid amounts are hidden during the active bidding phase.
+When blind bidding is enabled in Procore, the actual bid amounts are hidden during the active bidding phase and you will not get notification emails when bids are placed.
 Once the bid due date has passed, all bid amounts will become visible.

 For information on how to enable blind bidding for your bid package, see Create a Bid Package.
 You will need 'Admin' level permissions on the Bidding tool to create a bid package in Procore.